Albert0i/Redis7.2.4-Homebrew-ShardCluster/README.md

 #### I. System Setup
-Combining instructions on [RU301](https://redis.io/university/courses/ru301/) and experience from [Redis7.2.4-Homebrew-Replication](https://github.com/Albert0i/Redis7.2.4-Homebrew-Replication), a version of `redis.conf` is devised for each node.
-Redis recommend a minimum of 3 master nodes each with 2 replicas.
+Combining instructions on [RU301](https://redis.io/university/courses/ru301/) and experience from [Redis7.2.4-Homebrew-Replication](https://github.com/Albert0i/Redis7.2.4-Homebrew-Replication), a version of `redis.conf` is devised for each node, nine in total.
 ```
 # redis.conf file
 port 6379